 3 Internet Habits To Keep Kids Smart and Safe

-i:

-3 Internet Habits To Keep Kids Smart and Safe

 Most kids can’t tell the difference between a legitimate download and a scam/malicious link.
-It’s not their fault, the online world is full of things that will trick even the most savvy adult.
-The difference is that kids tend not to take that extra moment to check exactly where that link is pointing, question whether it’s too good to be true, or even read what they’re agreeing to.
-They want to get back to what they were doing, and if something pops up, their first instinct is to click ‘yes’ – purely so it goes away.
-Unfortunately, that single ‘yes’ may have just opened the doors to malware and viruses that will ruin their computer.
-Set a family rule that they need to ask permission for all downloads (and an adult will check it first), and to never click a popup.
-When you’re called over to give download permission or check a popup, talk through exactly what you’re checking and why.
-As your child matures, get them involved in this process so their safe habits extend outside the home.
+The online world is full of things that will trick even the most savvy adult.
+Kids tend not to take that extra moment to check where that link is pointing.
+They want to get back to what they were doing.
+If something pops up, their first instinct is to click ‘yes’.
+Unfortunately, that single ‘yes’ just opened the doors to malware and viruses that will ruin their computer.
+To keep your kids safe, set a family rule that they need to ask permission for all downloads (and an adult will check it first), and to never click a popup.
+Talk through exactly what you’re checking and why.
+As your child matures, get them involved in this process.

-Most youngsters think the internet is a magical place and can’t imagine their life without it.
+Kids think the internet is a magical place and can’t imagine their life without it.
 To them, the internet is on the same level as oxygen!
-With that acceptance though, comes unwavering trust that the internet would never lie to them, never trick them and never hurt them.
+With that acceptance though, comes unwavering trust that the internet would never lie to them.
 While we adults know better, it’s only because we already view the internet with a certain level of distrust.
-The best way to keep kids safe is to teach them to approach every aspect of the internet with critical thinking.
+The best way to keep kids safe is to teach them to approach the internet with critical thinking.
 That includes teaching them to question the motives of other people online.
-Is that person really a kid?
-What do they really want?
-Unfortunately, all kids do need to be aware that predators use the internet to target and lure children.
+All kids need to be aware that predators use the internet to target and lure children.
 Ensure your children tell you immediately if a stranger makes contact.
-Along with this stranger danger, teach them to identify what marks something as suspicious, and what they should avoid.
-If they come across anything inappropriate, they should shut down the computer and come straight to you.
+Along with this stranger danger, teach them to identify what marks something as suspicious.